nirvanasupermind/termite/PLANNING.md

 As a convention, "0b" prefix is used for binary numbers and "0t" prefix is used for ternary numbers.

 # Sizes
-- Commonly-used sizes for data types and instructions are 3, 6, 12, 24, etc. trits (powers of 2 times 3).
+- Commonly-used sizes for data types and instructions are 3, 6, 12, 24, 48, etc. trits (3 times the powers of 2).

 - A trybble (ternary analogue to nybble) is 3 trits.
 - A tryte (ternary analogue to byte) is 2 trybbles, or 6 trits.